npenin/akala/packages/doc/commands/index.md

 ## Hello world

 A command consist of any javascript file that exports a default function.
-You may also configure injection based on various providers (jsonrpc, cli, ...).
+You may also configure injection based on various processors (jsonrpc, cli, ...).

 status.ts